shobject/docs/README.md

 code and error handling, as well as having a solid core for the common cases to build upon.

+Our technological society is becoming increasingly reliant on centralized systems who have no obligation to us to properly run their services, protect our data, or keep our data private.
+One of the many reasons for this increase in centralization is that it makes things _easy_.
+They're easy to use, easy to develop for, and easy to set up.
+Allowing application developers to easily build distributed-first applications, those applications themselves will become easy to use and easy to set up.

+By creating distributed systems, services _could_ arise that allow you to sync with them, providing off-site backups and other services for those who want them.
+However, critically, data is not

+* locked up in them
+* bound only to a single provider at a single time
+* does not need to reside in an un-encrypted format if desired

+By building distributed first applications, we're democratising the web by empowering individuals to more closely decide how their data is stored and cared for, while not also removing the ability for people to lean on vendors to help them with tasks they can't and don't want to do.

 Sample Vision
 =============

-I meet up with a friend at a bar.
+I, who am not a tech-geek, meet up with a not-tech-geek friend at a bar.
+Neither of us know what a "Linux" (some kind of HVAC vendor?) is or why password security is important ("passw0rd is super-complicated; it's not even a word!!!!1!").
+We're not dumb, but the intricacies of computer just aren't our concern in life.
 After chatting, they would like to share an always-updating album of baby pictures and the name of their pediatrician with me.
 We pull out our phones.

 They generate a QR-code